bsc-s2/pykit/request/README.md

         a python dict contains request headers.
 It must contain the `Host` header.

     -   `body`:
         a string contains the request payload.
-In non-post request, If you do not want to sign the payload or you have set `X-Amz-ContentSHA256` header in `headers`, you can omit this field.
-In post request, when provide a dict, body is empty, body is obtained by the fields,
+When provide a dict to construct a request, body must be empty.
+Body is obtained by the fields in post request and is obtained by the data in non post request.
+Body is str or generator type in our request.

     -   `fields`: a python dict which contains form fields.
 Only the post request fields is not empty, other situations fields is empty.